microsoft/maro/docs/source/maro_cli/dashboard.rst

 -  The "Hello World" dashboard is used to review data uploaded in Hello World section

--  You can customize the dashboard reference to https://grafana.com/docs/grafana/latest/
+-  User can customize the dashboard reference to https://grafana.com/docs/grafana/latest/